hariomahlawat/CNN-for-Landsat-Imagery/README.md

 * **4. Remove noisy Images** - There were few black images (completelly black) present in each state.
 We removed those black images.
 * **5. Crop images** - we cropped each vilaages image (150 x 150 pixels) from centre.

-Scripts for all the aboves steps are present in this repo.
+Scripts for all the aboves steps are present in "Image Preprocessing" folder.